holoviz/panel/doc/how_to/concurrency/sync_to_async.md

     Your browser does not support the video tag.
 </video>

-Without `asyncify` the app would have been unresponsive for 5-10 seconds while loading.
+Without [`asyncify`](https://asyncer.tiangolo.com/tutorial/asyncify/) the app would have been unresponsive for 5-10 seconds while loading.

-`asyncify` works well for IO bound functions as well as for CPU bound functions that releases the GIL.
+[`asyncify`](https://asyncer.tiangolo.com/tutorial/asyncify/) works well for IO bound functions as well as for CPU bound functions that releases the GIL.

 ## Dask

-If you run many sync, cpu bound functions you may consider offloading your functions asynchronously to an external compute engine like [Dask](https://www.dask.org/).
+If you run many cpu bound functions you may consider offloading your functions asynchronously to an external compute engine like [Dask](https://www.dask.org/).
 See our [Dask how-to Guide](../performance/dask.md).